A New Non-archimedean Metric on Persistent Homology: Introduction

-Topological data analysis (TDA) is a new data analysis discipline whose fundamentals straddle both very abstract and concrete sub-disciplines of the mathematical research.
+\paragraph{Prior art.} Topological data analysis (TDA) is a new data analysis discipline whose fundamentals straddle both very abstract and concrete sub-disciplines of the mathematical research.
 Even though the theoretical roots TDA are firmly placed in algebraic topology, to solve its computational needs it heavily uses computational geometry and numerical linear algebra.
-Since TDA relies on the topology of the ambient space from which data sets are sampled, rather than a particular metric structure, in theory TDA is more suitable for extracting information from high-dimensional and large-volume data sets compared to standard machine learning algorithms.
+Since TDA relies on the topology rather than a particular metric structure of the ambient space from which data is sampled, in theory, it is more suitable for extracting information from data for which a canonical metric is not clear from the context, or worse yet, does not exist.

-Clustering algorithms, on the other hand, have been around for a long time and they form an important and well-understood class of machine learning algorithms~\cite{lance1967general, cophenetic1973numerical, jain1988algorithms, Legendre2012, carlsson2010hierarchical}.
-For each data set, these algorithms aim to deliver an optimal partition where subsets are supposed to show a high degree of heterogeneity between, and a high degree of homogeneity within each subset.
-Hierarchical clustering algorithms that we consider in this paper extract their results based solely on the metric structure of the ambient space where the data set is embedded.
-In addition, they use a convenient tree representations called \emph{dendrograms} to display the information on how these clusters merge as the underlying scale parameter changes~\cite{johnson1967hierarchical}.
+Clustering algorithms, on the other hand, have been around for a long time and they form an important and well-understood class of machine learning algorithms~\cite{lance1967general,cophenetic1973numerical,JainDubes88,Legendre2012}.
+They are known to be equivalent to non-archimedean metrics~\cite{carlsson2010hierarchical}.
+For a given data set, these algorithms aim to deliver an optimal partition where subsets are supposed to show a high degree of heterogeneity between, and a high degree of homogeneity within each subset.
+However, one has to make unavoidable ad-hoc choices to determine an optimal hierarchical clustering algorithm for any data set at hand due to the impossibility result of Kleinberg~\cite{kleinberg:impossibility}.